caijun2020/Serial_Debug_Tool/README.md

 5. Support timestamp display
 6. Show Tx and Rx bytes
 7. Support auto send, send interval is configured from 1 to 100000 ms

-Version: V1.0 2020-Aug-04
-1. Add hex format and auto clear in UI SerialDebugWidget
-2. Use signals and slots to start/stop timerForRx in class QSerialPort for multi-thread programming
-3. Add signals and slots startPolling(), stopPolling() and slots startPollingTimer() and stopPollingTimer()  in class QSerialPort